cloudmesh/classes/docs/source/assignments.rst

       a 3 person project only and at least 15 pages are required, where additional three pages are given for references.)
     * Big Data and "Suggest your own"
+    * Review of Recommender Systems: technology & applications
+    * Review of Big Data in Bioinformatics
+    * Review of Data visualization including high dimensional data
+    * Design of a NoSQL database for a specialized application

 ----------------------------------------------------------------------

 Project Proposal